efarish/portfolio/aws/ecs_service_connect/README.md

 ## AWS Service Connect

 [Service Connect](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-connect.html) is used to manage service-to-service communications.
 It provides an easy way to create hostnames by which services can connect to each other.
 For this project, the CloudFormation file `./cloudforamtion/service-rekog.ymal` configures the hostname `rekog` by which its FastAPI endpoint can be referenced.
-The Upload Service's Cloudformation configuration sets an environment variable with the value `http://rekog.internal.com:9090/get_image_labels` for request to the Label Service.
+The Upload Service's Cloudformation configuration sets an environment variable with the value `http://rekog.internal.com:9090/get_image_labels` for request to the Labeling Service.
 Another benefit of Service Connect is that the proxies created for configured services provide round-robin load balancing.

 ## Build and Deploy